A Classification-Aware Super-Resolution Framework for Ship Targets in SAR Imagery: Introduction

 \section{Introduction}

 Ship classification algorithms help identify vessels, a critical task given that approximately 80\% \cite{antony2022emerging} of the world's trade is carried out via maritime transport, making maritime traffic monitoring crucial.
 Ship classification can be performed using images captured by synthetic aperture radar (SAR) \cite{chaturvedi2012ship, lang2018ship}; however, SAR data processing and its effectiveness are frequently hindered by two significant challenges: data scarcity and inherent low resolution of publically available data collections \cite{7364165}.
+In addition to these factors, SAR images are affected by sidelobe interference, speckle, and angle-dependent scattering behaviour.
+Strong sidelobes generated by bright scatterers can mask weak targets and distort local structure \cite{xiang2024sidelobe}, while variations in azimuth can introduce nonlinear changes in scattering patterns \cite{xiang2025sar}.

 Deep learning supervised networks are powerful algorithms that effectively learn from large amounts of annotated data.
 Such methods can also be applied to solve super resolution (SR) problems \cite{anwar2020deep}.
 SR models are typically pretrained on large-scale optical image datasets, where they have demonstrated considerable success.
 Following this pretraining, these models are often repurposed for specialized applications, such as enhancing SAR imagery.
+However, SR methods developed for optical images do not directly transfer to SAR, as SAR data contain speckle noise, sidelobes, and sea-cluttered backgrounds that alter feature distributions.
 In this context, the efficacy of SR techniques is typically quantified using pixel-based Image Quality (IQ) metrics, including the Structural Similarity Index Measure (SSIM) and Peak Signal-to-Noise Ratio (PSNR) \cite{yanshan2022ogsrn, 8634345, 6187672, zhang2023blind}.
-While these metrics may indicate an improvement in perceptual image quality, it is crucial to consider their relevance for subsequent analytical tasks.
-This raises a pivotal question: does an enhancement in SR-driven image quality, as measured by conventional metrics like SSIM and PSNR, necessarily translate to improved performance in downstream applications such as image classification?

-Additionally, particularly in SAR-based ship classification, where images are largely dominated by background clutter and target vessels occupy only a small portion of the scene, the practical benefit of general image quality enhancements for improving target classification performance is not taken for granted.